pwrlabs/pwrj/README.md

-Here is a draft README.md for the PWRJ Java library:

 # PWRJ

 PWRJ is a Java library for interacting with the PWR network.
 It provides an easy interface for wallet management and sending transactions on PWR.